How to set-up a Ruby and Elixir dev environment on macOS

 TextMate 2

-Download my Elixify theme and follow the instructions from here (but you just need to double click on the TextMate 2 theme called Elixify.tmbundle)
+If you like my Elixify theme download it and follow the instructions from here (but you just need to double click on the TextMate 2 theme called Elixify.tmbundle)

 Install Elixir Bundle: